Cancel anytime

 Bid-Ask Spread

-The bid-ask spread is typically small, but can widen during periods of market volatility, impacting trading costs.
+The bid-ask spread is typically tight, reflecting decent trading liquidity, but should be monitored for potential fluctuations, especially during periods of market volatility.

 Market Dynamics